IImures/CashRegister-BackEnd/README.md

 # СashRegister Backend

-This is a backend part of a project created for a buissines selling Cashregisters, made in order to help the firm advertise their services, publish posts, and easily manage client requests.
+This is a backend part of a project created for a business selling Cashregisters, made in order to help the firm advertise their services, publish posts, and easily manage client requests.

 ## Table of Contents